yukara-ikemiya/friendly-stable-audio-tools/README.md

     └── ...
 ```

-## Stage 1 : VAE (Compression model)
+## Stage 1 : VAE-GAN (compression model)

 ### Training

-As the 1st stage of Stable Audio 2.0, you'll train a VAE which is a compression model for audio signal.
+As the 1st stage of Stable Audio 2.0, you'll train a VAE-GAN which is a compression model for audio signal.

-The model config file for a VAE is place in the [configs](stable_audio_tools/configs/model_configs/autoencoders/) directory.
+The model config file for a VAE-GAN is place in the [configs](stable_audio_tools/configs/model_configs/autoencoders/) directory.
 Regarding dataset configuration, please prepare a dataset config file corresponding to your own datasets.

 Once you prepare configuration files, you can execute a training job like this:
 ```bash